TedHusted/awake/awake.md/awake.md

 “Ally is already famous,” says Tessa, turning away from the cutting board.

-“Pulse is applying for a patent, at OASA’s behest, so that Ally can become the prototype for AI assistant upgrades everywhere.”
+“Pulse is applying for a patent, at OASA’s behest.
+Ally would become the prototype for AI assistant upgrades everywhere.”

 Tessa looks quizzical.